The Programs and Efforts to Empower Women in South Sudan

 Women in South Sudan are facing alarming human rights abuses.
 The ongoing conflict has claimed many lives and displaced about two million people.
 Women have suffered disproportionately, being subjected to horrific gender-based violence.
 Despite the grim realities women in South Sudan face, humanitarian organizations such as the UNDP and IMO, along with the U.S. government, are working to empower women in South Sudan.

-With an estimated 475,000 women and girls at risk of harm, and more than half of young women aged 15-24 years having already experienced some form of gender-based violence, it is crucial that humanitarian organizations intervene.
-Women and girls face many different abuses, ranging from beatings and rape to forced marriage and labor.
+With an estimated 475,000 women and girls at risk of harm and more than half of young women aged 15-24 years having already experienced some form of gender-based violence, it is crucial that humanitarian organizations intervene.
+Women and girls face many different cases of abuse, ranging from beatings and rape to forced marriage and labor.
 The trauma the survivors are left with affects both their mental and physical health, with many becoming HIV positive after their endurance of sexual violence.